SOP for Laboratory Safety | SOP for Chemistry Laboratory Safety

 5.1.7.2 Work wherever possible under an efficient regulation, compliment fume hood at the very least and if the experiment allows, in a well-ventilated work area.

-5.1.7.3 Does do not allow chemicals to come in contact with skin, eyes, or mucous membranes.
+5.1.7.3 Does not allow chemicals to come in contact with skin, eyes, or mucous membranes.
 If it happens accidentally then rinse splashes from the skin with plenty of cold water.
 Never use organic solvents, as the body may absorb them.

 5.1.7.6 Remove the contaminated clothing immediately.